johannschopplich/apiful/docs/adapters/openapi.md

 ## Schema Generation

-`apiverse` provides a `generateOpenAPITypes` function that generates a TypeScript definitions file, which you have to save to the proper destination in your project.
+`apiverse` provides a `generateDTS` function that generates a TypeScript definitions file, which you have to save to the proper destination in your project.

 Take this `prepare.ts` file as an example: